 DEPOSIT OF SECURITIES FOR SAFEKEEPING

-32. The securities of the organization shall be deposited for safekeeping with one or more bankers, trust companies or other financial institutions to be selected by the Board of Directors.
+36. The securities of the organization shall be deposited for safekeeping with one or more bankers, trust companies or other financial institutions to be selected by the Board of Directors.
 Any and all securities so deposited may be withdrawn, from time to time, as shall from time to time be determined by resolution of the Board of

-(Effective December 1, 2011)
+(Effective February 1, 2021)

 [This Appendix contains information that is liable to change from time to time by the Board of Directors.
 It can be amended as needed without the formal process of amending the by-laws.
 If changes are made to the Appendix, a copy of previous Appendix will be retained with the effective date for as a historical record.]

 1. The Head Office of the organization will be located at 96 Haddon Ave.
 North, Hamilton, ON, L8S 4A5.

 2. Membership Fees: